lfuelling/cleanfoot/README.md

 ## Usage

-If you need information regarding using Greenfoot with Maven and it's implications, please see [this blog post](https://lerks.blog/making-games-with-greenfoot-without-greenfoot/).
+If you need information regarding using Greenfoot with Maven and its implications, please see [this blog post](https://lerks.blog/making-games-with-greenfoot-without-greenfoot/).

 If you want to use this library in your project, please replace both the `greenfoot` and the `bluej` dependency used in th eblog post above with the following: